nerdondon/nerdondon.com/content/_index.md

       \\"--\\

 ^ its a huge gou. get it? think Chinese :).
-...it means gou is dog in Chinese but also hugo for the blog plaform.
+..."gou" means dog in Chinese but also hugo for the blog plaform.

 Anyway, the content will generally be techinical and about software engineering but I might throw in some random topics here and there.